open-mmlab/mmpretrain/docs/en/user_guides/config.md

   - `paramwise_cfg`: To set different optimization arguments according to the parameters' type or name, refer to the relevant [learning policy documentation](TODO).
   - `accumulative_counts`: Optimize parameters after several backward steps instead of one backward step.
 You can use it to simulate large batch size by small batch size.
 - `param_scheduler`: Optimizer parameters policy.
-You can use it to speicfy learning rate and momentum curves during training.
+You can use it to specify learning rate and momentum curves during training.
 See the [documentation](TODO) in MMEngine for more details.
 - `train_cfg | val_cfg | test_cfg`: The settings of the training, validation and test loops, refer to the relevant [MMEngine documentation](TODO).

 Following is the schedule primitive config of the ResNet50 config in [`configs/_base_/datasets/imagenet_bs32.py`](https://github.com/open-mmlab/mmclassification/blob/1.x/configs/_base_/datasets/imagenet_bs32.py)：